 The battery indicator light is on while you use the battery pack as a power source.
-When the battery life is nearly depleted, the battery indicator starts flashing.
+When the battery life is nearly depleted, both the battery and power indicators starts flashing.

-For some software applications and some peripheral devices, your computer may not enter Hibernate mode when battery life is low.
+For some software applications and some peripheral devices, your computer may not enter Hibernate mode even when battery life is low.
 To avoid loss of data when using battery power, you should save your data frequently and manually activate a power management mode, such as Standby or Hibernate.